 Animals and Their Longevity

-Sometimes we get so wrapped up in our own quest to live our 100 Year Lifestyle that we often forget to look at animals that have been at it for quite some time.
+Sometimes we get so wrapped up in our own quest to live our 100 Year Lifestyle that we often forget to look at animals that have been at it for quite some time – like the tortoise.
 That’s right; plenty of animals on this planet have lived longer than us and will continue to live on even after we’re gone.
 Some of them even date back to the time of the dinosaurs.
 See how these animals’ ways of life have helped them live for so long.

 These birds stay pink and adorable well into their 80’s!
 Many of them live to be around 60, but when treated well in captivity and hand-fed, they can live longer.
 The oldest recorded age for this bird is 83.
-Their species is not endangered, although their numbers have decreased in their home continent of Australia due to man-made changes to their environment.
-They are smart, social animals which help them live long, healthy lives.
+So, their species is not endangered, although their numbers have decreased in their home continent of Australia due to man-made changes to their environment.
+Additionally, they are smart, social animals which helps them live long, healthy lives.

 As with many ocean-dwelling creatures, the American lobster can live a very long life.
 Thought to be around in the prehistoric era, the American lobster can live to be 100 years and beyond.
 They can even grow to 5 feet, and weigh as much as 45 pounds.
 Thanks to their simple lifestyle of eating fresh food such as fish, crabs, clams, mussels, sea urchins, and sometimes other lobsters and doing so at night, lobsters have found a way to ensure a long lifestyle.